protosam/hostcontrol/README.md

 # hostcontrol
 This is a webhosting control panel written in Go Lang.
+The project page with screenshots, compiled binary, and some more info can be found here: http://just.ninja/hostcontrol

 #### Get the source
 ```